Goat Island (Ontario): Transportation

 Highway 6 passes through the island, crossing from Manitoulin Island via the Little Current Swing Bridge.
 Built in 1913 as a railway bridge, it has carried road traffic since 1946.

 At the other end of the island, a fixed bridge carries the highway to Great La Cloche Island.
 The only other road on the island, Goat Island Road, is a service road that circles around the west end of the island.
-Goat Island Road has cul de sac that ends on the northwest corner of the island and separate by a narrow section of the North Channel from the a dirt trail leading off from Highway 6 on Great La Cloche Island.
-The former Highway 6 cross was cut off after the roadway was re-aligned to the east end of the island in 1998.
+Goat Island Road has a cul de sac that ends on the northwest corner of the island, separated by a narrow section of the North Channel from a dirt trail leading off from Highway 6 on Great La Cloche Island.
+The former Highway 6 crossing was cut off after the roadway was re-aligned to the east end of the island in 1998.

 Communities

 The only community located on the island is Turner.
-A small tank farm is used by E. B. Eddy to store chemicals for their Espanola, Ontario plant and Goat Island Range is a golf driving range is the only business of the island.
+A small tank farm is used by E. B. Eddy to store chemicals for their Espanola, Ontario plant.
+Goat Island Range, a golf driving range, is the only business of the island.

 There are two transformer stations found off Goat Island Road and Highway 6.